-On March 5, 2018 the Company announced that it has initiated a pilot scale program at the ALCERECO Inc. metallurgical research facilities in Kingston, Ontario, to confirm and refine previous work on the manufacture of aluminum-scandium 2% master alloy (MA).
-The pilot scale program is intended to confirm the previous bench-scale test work, and to provide necessary process understanding for commercial scale upgrade of Nyngan scandium oxide product to master alloy product.
+On March 5, 2018, the Company announced that it had initiated a small-scale pilot program (4kg scale) at the Alcereco Inc. metallurgical research facilities in Kingston, Ontario, to confirm and refine previous lab-scale work on the manufacture of aluminum-scandium 2% master alloy (MA).
+The program advanced the process understanding for commercial scale upgrade of Nyngan scandium oxide product to master alloy product.

-The pilot program consisted of 5 separate trials on two MA product types, production of MA in various forms, and dross analysis to ascertain scandium recoveries to product.
-The total mass of master alloy and product variants produced in the program totalled approximately 20kg.
-The pilot program, as defined for 2018, was completed in December of 2018.
-Additional pilot scale work to pursue further refinements and specific process optimization has been planned for Q1/Q2 of 2019.
+The 2018 pilot program consisted of five separate trials on two MA product types, production of MA in various forms, and dross analysis to ascertain scandium recoveries to product.
+The mass of master alloy and product variants produced in the program totaled approximately 20kg and was completed in December of 2018.
+The results of the program included the successful production of 2% grade MA, with recoveries of scandium to product of 85%.